idd-regi/idd-regi.github.io/README.md

--hi
+_hi
-i'm writing this as today's in class assignment -
+i'm writing this as today's in class assignment_